NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: NIST: NoIsy Sample Training

 \section{NIST: NoIsy Sample Training}

-As mentioned above, the labels corrected by NICE~\cite{li2022devil} are not always right.
-Since most of them are corrected from the head to the tail predicates, it may lead to somewhat over-weighting of tail predicates.
-We propose a novel multi-teacher knowledge distillation strategy for effective model training that can make the model learn from the unbiased trade-off fusion of two teachers.
-In this way, we generate a relatively smooth target label that mitigates the performance degradation caused by absolute confidence in the noisy ground-truth with full-probability by assigning values to other categories.
+As mentioned above, the labels corrected by NICE~\cite{li2022devil} are not always accurate.
+Since most of them are corrected from the head to tail predicates, it may lead to a somewhat over-weighting of tail predicates.
+We propose a novel multi-teacher knowledge distillation strategy for effective model training that \shr{enables the model to} learn from the unbiased trade-off fusion of two teachers.
+The structures of both the two teacher models and the student model are the same as the backbone (\ie, Motifs~\cite{zellers2018neural} and VCTree~\cite{tang2019learning}).
+In this way, we generate a relatively smooth target label that mitigates the performance degradation caused by absolute confidence in the noisy ground-truth with full probability by assigning values to other categories.

-The pipeline of the multi-teacher knowledge distillation training paradigm is shown in Fig.~\ref{fig:trade_off}.
-Specifically, we first choose two models, one of which favors head predicates (\ie, can achieve good performance in Recall) and the other favors tail predicates (\ie, can achieve good performance in mean Recall).
-Furthermore, for the sake of simplification, they are denoted by $T^{Head}$ and $T^{Tail}$, respectively.
-We aim to obtain an unbiased trade-off teacher that can achieve a trade-off between Recall and mean Recall (\ie, penalize excessive bias against both head and tail predicates).
-Thus, we measure how the bias of the model is towards the head and tail predicates, and define the degree of biases for head and tail predicates as $s^{\mathop{\rm Head}\nolimits}$ and $s^{\mathop{\rm Tail}\nolimits}$:
+The pipeline of the multi-teacher knowledge distillation training paradigm is illustrated in Fig.~\ref{fig:trade_off}.
+Specifically, we initially select two models, \shr{where one excels in} head predicates (\ie, can achieve good performance in Recall) and the other excels in tail predicates (\ie, can achieve good performance in mean Recall).
+For the sake of simplification, these models are denoted \shr{as} $T^{Head}$ and $T^{Tail}$, respectively.
+We aim to obtain an unbiased trade-off teacher that can \shr{strike a balance} between Recall and mean Recall (\ie, penalize excessive bias against both head and tail predicates).
+Therefore, we measure the bias of the model towards head and tail predicates, and define the degrees of biases for head and tail predicates as $s^{Head}$ and $s^{Tail}$, respectively.
+The calculation process is as follows: